Unlimited Power (comics): Part 2: "The Eltarian War"

 During their fight, Zordon tries to reason with Zedd, as the latter blames him for his wounds, ignoring that Zartus was truly responsible.
 In the battle for Earth, Grace uses her special dagger to destroy Zartus' Zeo Crystal shard, causing the Empyreals to weaken, but also being free from Zartus' control.
 Zartus returns to the Moon in search for the last remaining shard.

 When Zartus tries to use the last shard, he is ambushed by Zordon and Zedd, who finally accepts the truth behind Zartus' deception.
-When Tommy and Matt destroy the Orange Empyreal thorugh the White Tiger Dragonzord, it causes the Blue Emissary to revive.
+When Tommy and Matt destroy the Orange Empyreal through the White Tiger Dragonzord, it causes the Blue Emissary to revive.
 The latter combines the four Omegazords into the Ultra Omegazord, and with the Thunder Megazord's help, they destroy the Green Empyreal.
 However, the Purple Empyreal merges with the other two into their final form, but an army of Horrid arrives at Earth to help the Rangers.

 The Horrid were sent by Lord Drakkon, who became their new leader after the death of his predecessor.
 Under Drakkon's order, they attack the Empyreal to save the Rangers, but the latter destroys them.
 All the Rangers still fight against the Empyreal long enough for the Blue Emissary to kill it for good.
 Back on the Moon, Zartus still fights Zordon and Zedd while reveals his personal reasons to hate them both.
 When Zartus is about to kill Zedd, Zordon kills him by stabbing him in the chest the remaining Zeo Crystal fractal.

 With Zartus and the Empyreals gone, the Eltarian armies surrender.
 Drakkon retreats before revealing Trini that even after he murdered Xi, he used his teleportation device to rescue the Omega Rangers through Yale.
 The Blue Emissary says goodbye to the Omega Rangers because he wants to find the Morphin Masters.
 With the help of Billy, Alpha-5 and Grace, Zordon is back in a new containment chamber.
 Zelya departs back to Eltar before revealing his identity to Skull, but he still accepts for what she is.
 Goldar, Finster, Squatt and Baboo return to the Moon with Zedd, so they can all depart to another location before archiving their final plan against the Rangers.